elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

  + **Block** is a JS piece that describes the way the same-type interface components work.
  For example, all buttons may be implemented as a `button` block.
 Then, in accordance with the BEM methodology, `button.css` determines the appearance of the buttons, `button.js` — determines the way they behave.
  + Each page can contain more than one **instance** of a block (for example, button on a page).
 Each block instance corresponds to the JS object that is created dynamically in the browser's memory and stores the state of the given instance.
 JS object has a link to the DOM node that is bound to the instance of the block.
- + **Elements** are DOM nodes nested in DOM node block with `class` attribute, indicating their role in BEM data domain (the names of blocks and elements).
+ + **Elements** are DOM nodes nested in DOM node block with `class` attribute, indicating their role in BEM domain area (the names of blocks and elements).
 Elements of a block are available through the [JS-API](#elem-api) of the instance of the block.
  + **Modifiers** store information on a block state and its elements.
-Modifier state is written in `class` attribute on a block's DOM nodes and elements. ! испаравить!!!
+Modifier state is written in `class` attribute on a block's DOM nodes and elements. ! исправить!!!
    Modifiers are operated via [JS-API](#mods-api) of the block instance.